 One that captures my daughter’s pure joy in every moment far better than her current monkey face phase does.

-Or when we first brought girl number two home, and we were worried about a jealous older sister, but really Rainbow was so good with the baby, so gentle.
+Or when we first brought girl number two home, and we were worried about a jealous older sister, but really Grace was so good with the baby, so gentle.

 When I think of magical moments like that I almost wish they were still wee babes, almost.
 What about you guys?
 What magical baby moments do you cherish the most?